nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## Use Case ##

-The typical flow to cancel an appointment is:
+The typical flow to amend an appointment is:

  1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.
  2. Search for `Appointment` resources for the `Patient` resource.
- 3. Choose an `Appointment` resource and update it's `description` and/or `comment` details.
+ 3. Choose an `Appointment` resource and update it's `description`, `comment` or `reason` details.

 ## Security ##